rust-nyc/meetups/README.md

 tries to capture the skeleton of information needed to publish an event on our [Meetup Page](https://meetup.com/rust-nyc).

-You can help by 👉 opening a new github issue 👈 with a participation contribution to the Meetup.
+You can help by 👉 [opening new github issue](https://github.com/rust-nyc/meetups/issues/new/choose) 👈 with a participation contribution to the Meetup.

 ## Format